Special Education Local Plan Area: Local PlanInstructions and required forms and documents.

 Special Education Local Plan Area General Requirements | Local Educational Agency Requirements | County Office of Education Requirements | Local Plan: Governance and Administration | Annual Budget Plan | Annual Service Plan | FAQs | Contacts

-The California Department of Education (CDE) has establish guidelines for the coordinated development and submission a local plan’s components—Section A: Contacts and Certifications, Section B: Governance and Administration, Section D: Annual Budget Plan, Section E: Annual Services Plan, and required Attachments I–VII.
+The California Department of Education (CDE) has established guidelines for the coordinated development and submission LLocal Plan components—Section A: Contacts and Certifications, Section B: Governance and Administration, Section D: Annual Budget Plan, Section E: Annual Service Plan, and required Attachments I–VII.
 Regional SELPAs ensure access to special education and services for all students with disabilities residing within the geographic areas served by each plan.
-Beginning July 1, 2020, all SELPAs are required to submit a local plan, using CDE-adopted templates.
+Beginning July 1, 2020, all SELPAs are required to submit a Local Plan, using CDE-adopted templates.

 Forming a New Special Education Local Plan Area

-An initial SELPA local plan, must include Section A–E and associated Attachments.
-The local plan packet must be submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year.
+An initial SELPA Local Plan submission, must include Sections A–E and associated Attachments.
+The Local Plan packet must be submitted with sufficient time for the CDE to approve the plan prior to the beginning of a fiscal year, each July 1.

-If the CDE determines the proposed SELPA local plan has met all requirements of special education law, including requirements for sufficient size and scope, the local plan may be approved, and SELPA status obtained.
+If the CDE determines the proposed SELPA Local Plan has met all requirements of special education law, including requirements to meet sufficient size and scope, the Local Plan may be approved, and SELPA status obtained.
 Should a proposed SELPA not meet all requirements, a waiver and State Board of Education (SBE) hearing may be required.
 For additional information, please submit an email request for information to SELPALocalPlan@cde.ca.gov.

 Local Plan Submission

-To ensure all applicable sections, certifications, and attachments are included, please refer to the Local Plan Submission Checklist (PDF) for the required templates.
+To ensure all applicable Local Plan Sections, Certifications, and Attachments are included in a submission, please refer to the Local Plan Submission Checklist (PDF) for the required templates.

-Electronically submit SELPA local plan sections to the CDE, Special Education Division, by email at SELPALocalPlan@cde.ca.gov.
+Electronically submit SELPA Local Pan documents to the CDE, Special Education Division, utilizing the CDE Secured Data Transfer Portal.

-- The local plan for special education must be developed and updated cooperatively by a committee of representative special and regular teachers and administrators selected by the groups they represent; and with the participation by parent members of the community advisory committee (CAC), or parents selected by the CAC.
+- The Local Plan for special education must be developed and updated cooperatively by a committee of representative special and general education teachers and administrators selected by the groups they represent; and with the participation of parent member(s) from the community advisory committee (CAC), or parents selected by the CAC.
 SELPAs are responsible for making certain there is adequate and effective participation and communication.

-- Beginning July 1, 2020, a SELPA must review its local plan at least once every three years, and update the plan as needed to ensure information contained in the Governance and Administrative section remains relevant and accurate.
+- Beginning July 1, 2020, a SELPA must review its Local Plan at least once every three years, and update the plan as needed to ensure information contained in the Governance and Administration section remains relevant and accurate.
 (California Education Code [EC] Section 56195.9)

-- Revisions to the local plan Governance and Administration (Section B) must be reviewed by the CAC, county office of education (COE), and must be adopted by each local educational agency's (LEA’s) governing board prior to being submitted to the CDE for approval consideration.
-(EC Section 56195.1) This requirement will not be construed as a prerequisite for submitting changes to the Annual Budget Plan (Section D), or Annual Services Plan (Section E), which are contained in the local plan, but are required on an annual basis.
-Section A–Contacts and Certifications must be completed and signed by the appropriate parties and submitted with each local plan, including revised local plans.
+- Revisions to the Local Plan Governance and Administration, Section B, must be reviewed by the CAC, county office of education (COE), and must be adopted by each local educational agency's (LEAs) governing board prior to being submitted to the CDE for review and consideration for approval (EC Section 56195.1).
+This requirement will not be construed as a prerequisite for submitting changes to the Annual Budget Plan, Section D, or Annual Service Plan, Section E, which are elements of the Local Plan with annual submission requirements.
+Contacts and Certifications, Section A, must be completed and signed by the appropriate parties and included in any Local Plan submission.

 - SELPAs must ensure a continuum of special education service options are available to students with special needs.

-- A local plan must not be implemented without the approval by the COE and/or the CDE.
-If a COE disapproves a local plan, a SELPA may file an appeal with the CDE to overrule the COE’s disapproval.
+- A Local Plan must not be implemented without the approval of the COE and/or the CDE.
+If a COE disapproves a Local Plan, a SELPA may file an appeal with the CDE to overrule the COE’s disapproval.

 Individuals with Disabilities Education Act Part C to Part B Interagency Agreements

-SELPAs must facilitate interagency coordination of special education services provided to children with special needs ages birth to 3 years, and ensure a smooth and effective transition from the Individuals with Disabilities Education Act (IDEA) Part C early education services to Part B, serving eligible students ages 3–22 years.
+SELPAs must facilitate interagency coordination of special education services provided to children with special needs ages birth to three years, and ensure a smooth and effective transition from the Individuals with Disabilities Education Act (IDEA) Part C early education services to Part B, serving eligible students ages three–twenty-two years.

 SELPA Website Posting and Availability Requirements

-A SELPA must post the current adopted local plan, including revisions to the Governance and Administration, Annual Budget Plan, and Annual Service Plan on its website.
+A SELPA must post the current adopted Local Plan on its website, including any amendments to the Governance and Administration, Annual Budget Plan, and Annual Service Plan Sections on its website.

-A complete copy of the local plan—Governance and Administration, Annual Budget Plan, and Annual Service Plan, along with Section A must be held on file in the SELPA office and must be accessible to any interested party.
+A complete copy of the Local Plan must be on file in the SELPA office and made accessible to any interested party.